 VM User’s Guide

 This article provides an overview of how to create Virtual Machines (VMs) using templates.
-It also explains other preparation methods, including physical to virtual conversion (P2V), cloning templates, and importing previously exported VMs.
+It also explains other preparation methods, including cloning templates and importing previously exported VMs.

 What is a Virtual Machine?